 Description

-DESCRIPTION: Horndon on the Hill War Memorial is located on the edge of the churchyard of the Church of St Peter and St Paul.
-It consists of a wheel-head cross on top of a tapering shaft and with a Sword of Sacrifice carved in relief on the front face.
-The shaft rises from a square plinth on a single-stepped base.
+Horndon on the Hill War Memorial is situated at the edge of the churchyard of the Church of St Peter and St Paul.
+It features a wheel-head cross atop a tapering shaft, which has a Sword of Sacrifice carved in relief on the front face.
+The shaft rises from a square plinth that sits on a single-stepped base.

-The Second World War names have been added on a plaque at the base of the shaft preceded by 1939 – 1945.
+Additionally, names of those who fell in the Second World War have been added on a plaque at the base of the shaft, which is preceded by the years 1939 – 1945.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.